Jason-Toskov/Real-World-Object-and-Grasping-Dataset/README.md

 ### Setup

 Requirements can be installed from `requirements.txt`.
-This can be dine by running the following commands:
+This can be done by running the following commands:
 ```
 python3 -m pip install --upgrade pip
 pip3 install -r requirements.txt